E Minor Hexatonic Guitar Scale

 Guitar Tips

 The E Minor Hexatonic scale contains 6 notes (E, F#, G, A, B, D#).
-Use the interactive fretboard above to explore this scale on Guitar with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each shape and pattern on Guitar with different tunings and fret ranges.
+Practice ascending and descending from the root note to learn the sound of this scale.

 CAGED Positions & Patterns for E Minor Hexatonic